Chill-Games/our-site/README.md

-### hello
+### hello from Infinity
 This is for the new site!
-This code is open sorce soo ye
+This code is open sorce so yeah.
+I hope you enjoy as we spent alot of time on it!